Computational Patient Models

 focussing to

-Our research is dedicated to the in-silico radiotherapy simulation of the cancer patient receiving curative treatment by irradiation.
-The challenge for technically precise radiation therapy is the adaptation of dose delivery to deformations in the patient’s anatomy, which are induced by motion and physiological changes.
-Our vision is to design a virtual patient model or a digital twin, which is serving as a proxy for treatment simulation accumulating the physical dose and predicting the therapeutic effect of the planned treatment.
-Thus, the treating physicians are empowered to tailor the treatment to the specific needs of the patient prior to irradiation.
-Algorithm development, emerging computer technology, and our passion for unusual solutions are our tools in the fight against cancer.
+Our research is dedicated to in-silico radiotherapy simulation of cancer patients undergoing curative irradiation treatment.
+The challenge for technically precise radiation therapy lies in adapting dose delivery to deformations in the patient’s anatomy induced by motion and physiological changes.
+Our vision is to create a virtual patient model or a digital twin, serving as a proxy for treatment simulation by accumulating the physical dose and predicting the therapeutic effect of the planned treatment.
+This empowers treating physicians to tailor the treatment to the specific needs of the patient before irradiation.
+Algorithm development, advancements in computer technology, and our passion for unusual solutions are our tools in the fight against cancer.

 working on